SKLEC-LAOLee/GS-Package/README.md

   - =`Folk1954`  , `gravel`==0
 - `upSize_GBT12763`: upper limit size of the channels which are defined in GBT12763, (um)
 - `Q3_GBT12763`: cumulative volume percentage of the channels which are defined in GBT12763, (%)
-- `spht_50_2`: median value of sphericity, calculated using the original exported accumulation curve of particle shape
+- `spht_50_2`: median of sphericity, inferred from the original exported accumulation curve of particle shape
-- `spht_m_2`: mean value of sphericity, calculated using the original exported accumulation curve of particle shape
+- `spht_m_2`: mean of sphericity, inferred from the original exported accumulation curve of particle shape
-- `b_l_50_2`: median value of aspect ratio, calculated using the original exported accumulation curve of particle shape
+- `b_l_50_2`: median of aspect ratio, inferred from the original exported accumulation curve of particle shape
-- `b_l_m_2`: mean value of aspect ratio, calculated using the original exported accumulation curve of particle shape
+- `b_l_m_2`: mean of aspect ratio, inferred from the original exported accumulation curve of particle shape
-- `B_LRec_50_2`: median value of minimum aspect ratio, calculated using the original exported accumulation curve of particle shape
+- `B_LRec_50_2`: median of minimum aspect ratio, inferred from the original exported accumulation curve of particle shape
-- `B_LRec_m_2`: mean value of minimum aspect ratio, calculated using the original exported accumulation curve of particle shape
+- `B_LRec_m_2`: mean of minimum aspect ratio, inferred from the original exported accumulation curve of particle shape
-- `symm_50_2`: median value of symmetry, calculated using the original exported accumulation curve of particle shape
+- `symm_50_2`: median of symmetry, inferred from the original exported accumulation curve of particle shape
-- `symm_m_2`: mean value of symmetry, calculated using the original exported accumulation curve of particle shape
+- `symm_m_2`: mean of symmetry, inferred from the original exported accumulation curve of particle shape
-- `rdnsc_50_2`: median value of roundness, calculated using the original exported accumulation curve of particle shape
+- `rdnsc_50_2`: median of roundness, inferred from the original exported accumulation curve of particle shape
-- `rdnsc_m_2`: mean value of roundness, calculated using the original exported accumulation curve of particle shape
+- `rdnsc_m_2`: mean of roundness, inferred from the original exported accumulation curve of particle shape
-- `conv_50_2`: median value of convexity, calculated using the original exported accumulation curve of particle shape
+- `conv_50_2`: median of convexity, inferred from the original exported accumulation curve of particle shape
-- `conv_m_2`: mean value of convexity, calculated using the original exported accumulation curve of particle shape
+- `conv_m_2`: mean of convexity, inferred from the original exported accumulation curve of particle shape
-- `sigmav_50_2`: median value of sigmav?, calculated using the original exported accumulation curve of particle shape
+- `sigmav_50_2`: median of sigmav?, inferred from the original exported accumulation curve of particle shape
-- `sigmav_m_2`: mean value of sigmav?, calculated using the original exported accumulation curve of particle shape
+- `sigmav_m_2`: mean of sigmav?, inferred from the original exported accumulation curve of particle shape
-- `spht_50`: median value of sphericity, calculated using the grainsize indexed particle shape
+- `spht_50`: median of sphericity, inferred from the grainsize indexed particle shape
-- `spht_m`: mean value of sphericity, calculated using the grainsize indexed particle shape
+- `spht_m`: mean of sphericity, inferred from the grainsize indexed particle shape
-- `b_l_50`: median value of aspect ratio, calculated using the grainsize indexed particle shape
+- `b_l_50`: median of aspect ratio, inferred from the grainsize indexed particle shape
-- `b_l_m`: mean value of aspect ratio, calculated using the grainsize indexed particle shape
+- `b_l_m`: mean of aspect ratio, inferred from the grainsize indexed particle shape
-- `B_LRec_50`: median value of minimum aspect ratio, calculated using the grainsize indexed particle shape
+- `B_LRec_50`: median of minimum aspect ratio, inferred from the grainsize indexed particle shape
-- `B_LRec_m`: mean value of minimum aspect ratio, calculated using the grainsize indexed particle shape
+- `B_LRec_m`: mean of minimum aspect ratio, inferred from the grainsize indexed particle shape
-- `symm_50`: median value of symmetry, calculated using the grainsize indexed particle shape
+- `symm_50`: median of symmetry, inferred from the grainsize indexed particle shape
-- `symm_m`: mean value of symmetry, calculated using the grainsize indexed particle shape
+- `symm_m`: mean of symmetry, inferred from the grainsize indexed particle shape
-- `rdnsc_50`: median value of roundness, calculated using the grainsize indexed particle shape
+- `rdnsc_50`: median of roundness, inferred from the grainsize indexed particle shape
-- `rdnsc_m`: mean value of roundness, calculated using the grainsize indexed particle shape
+- `rdnsc_m`: mean of roundness, inferred from the grainsize indexed particle shape
-- `conv_50`: median value of convexity, calculated using the grainsize indexed particle shape
+- `conv_50`: median of convexity, inferred from the grainsize indexed particle shape
-- `conv_m`: mean value of convexity, calculated using the grainsize indexed particle shape
+- `conv_m`: mean of convexity, inferred from the grainsize indexed particle shape
-- `sigmav_50`: median value of sigmav?, calculated using the grainsize indexed particle shape
+- `sigmav_50`: median of sigmav?, inferred from the grainsize indexed particle shape
-- `sigmav_m`: mean value of sigmav?, calculated using the grainsize indexed particle shape
+- `sigmav_m`: mean of sigmav?, inferred from the grainsize indexed particle shape
-- `sfCorey_50`: median value of Corey shape factor, sfCorey=xMa_min/sqrt(xFe_min*xFe_max), calculated using the grainsize indexed  particle shape
+- `sfCorey_50`: median of Corey shape factor, sfCorey=xMa_min/sqrt(xFe_min*xFe_max), inferred from the grainsize indexed  particle shape
-- `sfCorey_m`: mean value of Corey shape factor, calculated using the grainsize indexed  particle shape
+- `sfCorey_m`: mean of Corey shape factor, inferred from the grainsize indexed  particle shape
 - `userComponent(nComponents)`: parameters of the user-specified components
   - `.upSize`: upper size of the user-specified components
   - `.downSize`: lower size of the user-specified components